chrisai-dev/vllm/README.md

 ## This is a repo for creating a docker image to serve the llm-vscode-inference-server api made by @wangcx18
+## the image will build on 32gb ram, and the model will run on 8GB vram

 ## Prerequisites:
 ### Having docker installed with nvidia support.